 Of course, that doesn’t mean that flavoured condoms can be used for all types of sex.
 What about penetrative sex?
 According to the official Durex website, it’s very important to choose the right flavoured condom if you’re thinking of using one during penetrative intercourse.

 Some flavoured condoms contain a sugar-based lubricant to give them a pleasant sweet taste.
 While this can help provide a more enjoyable experience during foreplay and oral sex, intimate products that contain sugar should never be used for penetrative vaginal intercourse.
 As The University of Texas at Austin University Health Services reminds us, the sugar in these products can alter the pH in the vagina and increase your risk of candidiasis or yeast infections.

 If you’re unsure about the components of a specific flavoured condom, it may be a good idea to avoid them altogether for penetrative sex, and instead switch to a non-flavoured condom before engaging in penetrative intercourse.

 Candidiasis is a fungal infection caused by Candida spp.
-Candidiasis can affect different parts of the body, including the mouth, 3 out of every 4 women will experience a bout of vaginal candidiasis at least once in their lives, sometimes even more.
+Candidiasis can affect different parts of the body, including the mouth and genitals.
+Vaginal candidiasis is a relatively common problem for many women, and according to the Mayo Clinic, 3 out of every 4 women will experience a bout of vaginal candidiasis at least once in their lives, sometimes even more.

 Vaginal yeast infections aren’t considered to be sexually transmitted infections (STDs).
 Instead, they’re simply the result of an overgrowth of Candida spp. due to an imbalance of your normal vaginal flora.
 However, sexual activity can increase the risk of developing vaginal yeast infections.
 According to the CDC, other risk factors of vaginal candidiasis include: